 This course is designated as Mixed Online and Classroom.
 The online portion refers to the course materials and assignments available online.
 Exams will be administered on campus in the classroom.
 The first class period on campus each week will be mostly a mixture of lecture and discussion.
 The second class period on campus each week will be mostly a lab for working on assignments and getting help with assignments.
 This class is held in a computer lab classroom where each student will have their own computer workstation.
 Classroom sessions will not be streamed or recorded.

 Prerequisites

-Prerequisite: ACG 2071 with a grade of "C" or better
+ACG 2071 and ISM 3011 with a grade of "C" or better and satisfactory performance on the Principles of Accounting Competency Exam.

 Course Objectives

 By the end of this course, students will be able to: